flyaway1217/ResearchBlog/content/DirectProbe.md

 From the viewpoint of a classifier, it is trained to find a set of parameters such that the prediction of the classifier is consistent with the examples in the training set.
-**Geometrically speaking, each leanred classifier is a decision boundary in the high dimension space as showed in the following figure.{@style=color:darkorange}**
+**Geometrically speaking, each learned classifier is a decision boundary in the high dimension space as showed in the following figure.{@style=color:darkorange}**